Posted at Dec 23, 2019 10:05:00 AM by thatagency | Share

 1. Create a Comprehensive Program

-The best first step you can take is to create a program you can stick to.
+The best first step you can take is to create a program that you can stick to.
 Remember, you're going to have lots of opportunities to advertise.
 You simply can't take every one of them and stay within budget.
 Instead, your best bet is to decide what your business goals are, and build a program around those.

 This may take some time.
 Think about annual events, your busy times, and any special occasions you want to factor in, and then build your advertising budget.

-7. Consider Cooperative Advertising
+7. Investigate Cooperative Advertising

 If you're not familiar with the concept, cooperative advertising is one way to save some serious money when it comes to your budget.
 These are programs where manufacturers offer you reimbursement dollars for ads based around their products.